-Early winter snows requires migration in deep snow for bighorn
+Early winter snow requires migration in deep snow for bighorn

 A group of ewes at the metamorphic - granitic boundary common in Pine Creek

-Wheeler Ridge is a population that was intially reestablished in 1982 with 15 ewes.
-Over the past 35 years the population has grown to over 100 individuals.
-The Wheeler herd was productive enough to provide source stock for a natural colonization of the Convict Creek herd to the north in about 2009 as well as 11 ewes for translaction to start the Cathedral herd in 2016.
+The Wheeler Ridge herd was initially reestablished in 1982 with 15 ewes.
+Since then, the population has grown to, at times, over 100 individuals.
+The Wheeler herd was productive enough to provide source stock for a natural colonization of the Convict Creek herd to the north in 2009, as well as 11 ewes for translocation to start the Cathedral herd in 2016.

-Since the low-elevation winter range is relatively easy to access it is a good place to see bighorn from December to early April.
-When there is less snow, Pine Creek can be a good viewing area from the paved road, while rougher dirt roads and hiking provide access to the east-side canyons (Wells, Mayfield and Levergate) for years of higher snowfall.
+Since the low-elevation winter range is relatively easy to access, Wheeler is a good place to see bighorn from December to April.
+When there is less snow, Pine Creek Rd. can provide good viewing, while rougher dirt roads and hiking provide access to the east-side canyons (Wells, Mayfield, and Levergate) during heavier snowfall.